Packing Tips

 Avoid printed newspaper for wrapping items.

 Use blank paper instead.
-The ink from the printed newspaper rubs off easily and can be very difficult to remove from certain items, such as china.
+The ink from the printed newspaper rubs off easily and can be very difficult to remove from certain items, such as China.
 Crumpled printed newspapers can be used for filling voids in boxes, as long as the print doesn’t come in direct contact with anything you don’t want to have to clean later.

 Purchase strong tape